Patrick-Sawyer/CV/README.md

 ## Info

 I am a 36 year old Makers Bootcamp graduate currently working for Discovery Channel and Eurosport in a technical broadcasting role.
 I have spent the last two years learning to code, and now have a solid understanding of JavaScript, React, Ruby, Rails and associated testing frameworks.
 I am now looking for a Junior developer role so I can begin a new career that utilises my new skills.
+I have really enjoyed my coding journey so far and look forward to being able to get an active role within development.

 ## Solo Projects